TEST 2: Verifying The Heater Element Is Getting Ground

 If the heater element is fried, your multimeter will show an open (usually indicated by the letters OL) or a number over 10 K Ωs.

 Let's take a look at your test results:

-CASE 1: Your multimeter confirmed the indicated resistance.
-This test result tells you that your 2.3L Ford Ranger's downstream oxygen (O2) sensor's heater is OK.
+CASE 1: The O2 heater's resistance is within factory specification.
+This test result tells you that the rear oxygen sensor's heater is OK.

-- Checked that the downstream O2 sensor is getting power (TEST 1).
+- Confirmed that the downstream O2 sensor's heater element is getting power (TEST 1).

-- Checked that the downstream O2 sensor is getting Ground (TEST 2).
+- Confirmed that the downstream O2 sensor's heater element is getting Ground (TEST 2).

-You can find a complete list of Ford 2.3L test tutorials here: Ford 2.3L Index Of Articles.
+If this tutorial was helpful/informative, you can find a complete list of tutorials here: Jeep 4.0L Index Of Articles.